Fights, Gunfire, And Frequent Police Calls At Kick-Off's Bar & Grill Fuel Markham Mayor's Call For Midnight Closing Time For All Bars There

 “If it’s a 12 o’clock license, that means they stop serving drinks at 11 o’clock.
 That means they start shutting down at 10 o’clock,” Jones said.
 “You’re creating prohibition in the City of Markham.”

-The manager said Kick-Off’s has already agreed to close at 1 a.m. rather than 2 a.m., but anything earlier would make it impossible to run the business.MORE NEWS: Protesters Rally In Loop, Demanding Federal Civil Rights Charges Against Former CPD Officer Jason Van Dyke In Death Of Laquan McDonald
+The manager said Kick-Off’s has already agreed to close at 1 a.m. rather than 2 a.m., but anything earlier would make it impossible to run the business, he said.MORE NEWS: Firefighters Still Battling Bartlett Warehouse Fire Over 20 Hours Later

 CBS 2’s Terry called every Markham alderman Thursday night, and there may be sufficient support to change the closing time to midnight for bars.
 We will see how it plays out this month at a Markham City Council meeting.